jameswaweru/loan-lending-app/README.md

 ### Assumptions

-Interest rate is compounded on Monthly Basis (Per month) Tenure is given in days
+Interest rate is compounded on Monthly Basis (Per month)

+Tenure is given Months(in calculation), but please note for loan offers we are returning tenure in days

 Loan offers are calculated using this protocol